George Daly (music executive): Film projects, Productions and Awards

 The Invisible Peak, which Daly directed alongside Gary Yost in 2014.

 Telly Award for The Girl Who Faded Away film, co-written and produced by George Daly.

-In film, Daly was the Executive Producer and Co-Writer the globally multiple-award-winning music video The Girl Who Faded Away in partnership with Portland, Oregon Director, Editor and Co-Writer Brent Heise, which debuted at Graumann’s Chinese Theatre in Hollywood, CA. The music video is based on a song released by the Hangmen band and written by Tom Guernsey and vocalist Joe Triplett.
-The film has won over 100 Film Festival awards internationally, including several "Academy Award feeding" festivals such as the Telly Award.

-Daly co-directed, co-wrote, and co-edited with Gary Yost the multiple-award-winning film documentary about the restoration of Marin County's Mount Tamalpais: The Invisible Peak (narrated by actor Peter Coyote).
-Daly also produced all the music and sound design in the film, which includes piano performances by Grammy nominated English composer and performer Michael Hoppé and multi-Emmy award-winning composer Ron Alan Cohen.
+In film, Daly was the Executive Producer and Co-Writer the globally multiple-award-winning music video The Girl Who Faded Away in partnership with Portland, Oregon Director, Editor and Co-Writer Brent Heise, which debuted at Grauman's Chinese Theatre in Hollywood, CA. The music video is based on a song released by the Hangmen band and written by Tom Guernsey and vocalist Joe Triplett.
+The film has won over 225 Film Festival awards internationally, including several "Academy Award feeding" festivals such as the Telly Award.
+Alongside Gary Yost, Daly co-directed, co-wrote, and co-edited the multiple-award-winning film documentary about the restoration of Marin County's Mount Tamalpais: The Invisible Peak (narrated by actor Peter Coyote).
+Daly also produced all the music and sound design in the film, which includes piano performances by Michael Hoppé and multi-Emmy award-winning composer Ron Alan Cohen.

-Daly wrote and produced the first digitally recorded (SoundStream system) live music video and TV series, StudioLive, which was short-listed in the Emmy's technical category.
+Daly wrote and produced the first digitally recorded (Soundstream system) live music video and TV series, StudioLive, which was short-listed in the Emmy's technical category.
 StudioLive starred Freddie Hubbard, with music composed and conducted by Allyn Ferguson.
 Daly also wrote, produced and served as an Executive Producer of the multimedia life story of Carlos Santana, The River of Color and Sound, for Polygram Multimedia.
 Daly and Colin Farish created the pilot television show Sanctuary of Sound, with Daly on-screen and in discussion with such music business notables as Narada Michael Walden and Ben Fong-Torres.

-In public exhibition, Daly produced the most popular Smithsonian exhibit of all time.
-While serving as a consultant to the Smithsonian Institution’s National Museum of American History, where he produced the major DC exhibit in which the original Star Spangled Banner anthem was performed with period-accurate instruments.
-Daly recorded and produced the unique rendition of Francis Scott Key's original song using a modern studio orchestra playing the original instruments from the mid-19th century.
-Daly acquired the rare instruments with the help of Dr. Arthur Molella, then Chairman of the museum’s department of the History of Science and Technology at the Smithsonian Institution.
+While serving as a consultant to the Smithsonian Institution's National Museum of American History, Daly produced the music accompanying the exhibit of the original Star Spangled Banner, arranging a performance of the national anthem with period-accurate instruments.
+Daly recorded and produced the unique rendition of Francis Scott Key's composition using a modern studio orchestra playing the original instruments from the mid-19th century.
+Daly acquired the rare instruments with the help of Dr. Arthur Molella, then Chairman of the museum's department of the History of Science and Technology at the Smithsonian Institution.
+Additionally, Daly developed a computerized performance to accompany the musical score.
+The Star-Spangled Banner is the most popular Smithsonian exhibit of all time.

-At his Advisor Intel consultancy (founded 2018), George Daly and William Daly identified and coordinated the acquisition for ACX Music/UFC of 65 million streaming music licenses as well as the design of the UFC's Ultimate Sound streaming music service, one of the first corporate (the UFC) branded streaming music services.